maxsitt/insect-detect-docs/docs/hardware/2024_buildinstructions_hardware.md

 ![Cable Gland USB Cable Sealing Fixed](assets/images/2024_cable_gland_usb_cable_sealing_fixed.jpg){ width="600" }

+!!! warning "Micro-USB Adapter"

+    Make sure that the Micro-USB adapter is correctly oriented, the black side of the adapter should face the blue side of the USB cable, so that the contacts are aligned.
+If your Raspberry Pi doesn't turn on, there could be a problem with either the adapter or the USB cable itself.

 Slide the cable gland to the USB-A side of the camera cable.
 Connect the Micro-USB to USB-A adapter.
 Prepare the cable gland sealing ring and counter nut.